CyberSecuriTim/dns-overview/README.md

 ![image](https://github.com/user-attachments/assets/57dbd35e-1d78-4bca-9284-1f09d6a0fe21)

-<h2> BONUS STEP: Since the CNAME record is mapped to the FQDN of google's web servers let's try browsing using its Fully Qualified Domain Name. </h2>
+<h2> BONUS STEP: Since the CNAME record is mapped to the FQDN of Google's web servers let's try browsing using its Fully Qualified Domain Name. </h2>

 - Enter the FQDN of the CNAME record in the web browser address bar and observe what happens.

 ![image](https://github.com/user-attachments/assets/0981abec-5215-4b21-890d-7e4f181a4c6e)

 - FYI.
-This message occurs because although the domain name system redirects our search to google's web server, it does not possess the digital certificate associated with that google web server, therfore the web browser has built in security functionality to alert the user that the web server they are trying to access may not truly be the authentic server and this victim may be the victim of an interception/on-path attack if they proceed.
+This message occurs because although the domain name system redirects our search to Google's web server, it does not possess the digital certificate associated with that google web server, therefore the web browser has built-in security functionality to alert the user that the web server they are trying to access may not truly be the authentic server and the user may be the victim of an interception/on-path attack and is advising them not to proceed with their search.
     - This is beyond the scope of the DNS lab, I just wanted to include that tidbit of information for funsies...I did say I was an IT nerd after all 😜